 - Ignore Your Inner Editor

 Many writers say it’s hard to write, as there’s the nagging doubt that what they’re writing isn’t good enough.
 That’s your ‘inner editor,’ and you need to learn to ignore them.
 When you sit down to write, just focus on getting as much down on paper as you possibly can.
 Once the piece is finished, then you can go back with your red pen and make changes.

 - Look At Improving Your Grammar

 Good grammar is the foundation of good writing.
 If you feel your grammar isn’t as good as it could be, now’s the time to look at improving it.
 You don’t have to go back to school, but you can take advantage of resources online that can help you out.
 Grammarix, for example, examines your writing and suggests changes you can make to improve your grammar.
-Use the resources out there to ensure your writing is as good as it could be.
+Use resources like these to ensure your writing is as good as it can be.

 Not literally!
-However, it’s well worth looking at why you keep going back to the same genres or authors.
-What is it about that them really grabs you, and keeps you reading?
-You can print out a piece of writing, and start marking sections that you like.
+However, it’s well worth examining why you keep going back to the same genres or authors.
+What is it about them that really grabs you and keeps you reading?
+You can print out a piece of writing and start marking sections that you like.
 What is it about the words, turns of phrase, or style that speaks to you?
-You can start looking at how you can incorporate this into your own writing.
+You can then begin looking at how you can incorporate this into your own writing.

 - Create Outlines